 We are fortunate in being able to utilise the facilities at Colwyn Bay Community Hospital.
-It has 42 inpatient beds that are looked after by a local GP and a Care of the Elderly consultant.

-Your doctor may refer you to the physiotherapy department, specialist outpatients, x-ray department or phlebotomy service (Path lab').
+It has 42 inpatient beds that are looked after by a Care of the Elderly consultant.
+Your doctor may refer you to the physiotherapy department, specialist outpatients, x-ray department or phlebotomy service ('Path lab').